OpenNews/srccon/sessions_about.md

 permalink: /sessions/about/index.html
 ---

+<p class="big-lead">Our <a href="/participation/form">call for participation form</a> is open through April 13.
+We&rsquo;re excited to hear about your session ideas!</p>

 # About Sessions at SRCCON

 SRCCON is built around two days of peer-led conversations and hands-on workshops.
 The community members who step up to facilitate these sessions make it all possible.
 They bring their experience with a topic as well as the questions they haven't answered, and guide conversations and collaborative work that helps every attendee head home with new ideas.
-If you'd like to facilitate a session at SRCCON, we're [ready to support you from idea to execution](#facilitators).
+If you'd like to facilitate a session at SRCCON, we have [a Proposal Guide written just for you](/sessions/proposal-guide/)!

 Our program for SRCCON 2018 will be built around key community values:

 * We experiment in the open—by sharing our work and processes, we do the innovative work our organizations need to evolve on the web and better inform our audiences.
 * We support one another—by offering each other our expertise and empathy, we find new collaborators, help each other learn, and make our networks and organizations more resilient.
 * We lead change—by challenging the power structures that have failed our industry, we push for inclusive, long-lasting change in our newsrooms, led by journalists of color and the wide swath of journalists outside of NYC/DC.